Trequetrum/rxjs-my-guide/bufferedExhaustMap.md

   shared.pipe(take(minBufferCount)),
   // Wait minBufferLength milliseconds and then complete timer(minBufferLength),
-  // Wait until idle emits true, then copmlete idle.pipe(first(v => v))
+  // Wait until idle emits true, then complete idle.pipe(first(v => v))
 ).pipe(
   // Ignore all values, we only care about when they complete